lycus/mci/docs/concurrency.rst

 means is that dereferencing a reference (or an array/vector) will never result in an invalid memory access due to concurrency (save for the null case, naturally).
-Note that this is only guaranteed for references that are correctly aligned on a native word-size boundary.
+Note that this is only guaranteed for references that are correctly aligned on a native word-size boundary (which is required for references to work correctly either way).